Defect Troubleshooting Guide

 Step 3: Is gas shielding adequate?

-• Gas seems OK: Go to Step 4
+• Gas checks are acceptable: Go to Step 4.

 Step 4: Check welding speed